websightdesigns/wp-customize/readme.txt

 2. A screenshot of a customized login page

 == Changelog ==

+= 1.1 =
+* Fixes the registration and lost password pages.

 = 1.0.8 =
 * Fixes the redirect when auto redirect is unchecked.
 Uses minified versions of js and css files.